Step-By-Step Guide: Swimming Starts Off Blocks

 Underwater phase.

-That's the final stage before swimmers break the water surface.
-Here, depending on the stroke, athlete initiates movements with their legs and arms.
+That's the final stage before swimmers break the water's surface.
+The athlete initiates movements with their legs and arms depending on the stroke.

-The key here is to transfer all the speed and power into the first stroke to set you up for a good race.
+The key is to transfer all the speed and power into the first stroke, which will set you up for a good race.

 fast start off blocks